We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 To be honest, there’s not really a huge difference between the ‘Wix Pro’ and the ‘Wix Unlimited’ plans.
 Unless you think you could do with the extra video hours, or desperately need the calendar app (which is only free for one year anyway), there’s not a massive argument for upgrading to this plan.

-As far as the logo designing goes, this is potentially useful, but as there are so many free logo designing tools available elsewhere — not least the brilliant Canva — I’m not sure if it’s worth really worth upgrading for either.
+As for logo designing and social media versions of your logo, these are potentially useful, but as there are so many free logo designing tools available elsewhere — not least the brilliant Canva — I’m not sure if it’s really worth upgrading for either.

 All that said, the price differential between the ‘Pro’ and ‘Unlimited’ plans is fairly small — just $5 – so if you do think you’ll need the extra features it brings to the table, you won’t be paying a huge amount extra each month for them.